magomimmo/modern-cljs/doc/tutorial-04.md

 password fields you should see the alert window popping up and asking you to complete the form;
-* if you click the login button after having filled both email and passoword fields you should see the usual browser error message saying that the page `/path/to/modern-cljs/resources/public/login.php` could not be found.
+* if you click the login button after having filled both email and password fields you should see the usual browser error message saying that the page `/path/to/modern-cljs/resources/public/login.php` could not be found.
 That's because the action attribute of the html form